nerasan/marshal-crossing/plan.md

 The chances of earning the photo is much higher when your friendship level is at the max level, but it is possible Marshal trusts you even before that!
 How many days did it take for Marshal to consider you his best friend?

 Levels of friendship based on points & the chance of Marshal giving you his photo.
+(percentages have been modified from the actual ACNH game)
 1. 0-29 points -- 0% -- 0-25
 2. 30-59 points -- 5% -- 25-50
 3. 60-99 points -- 10% -- 50-75-100